ALEJANDRO-hub-art/Food-Marketing-Data-Analysis-Project/README.md

 - Focus on store and web, leveraging their higher traffic and basket size to scale revenue.
 - A balanced approach is recommended: 40% catalog, 30% store, 30% web in campaign budget allocation to capture both high responsiveness and high volume.

-5. Regression plot Children / Family Size vs Campaign Acceptance DONE
+**5. Regression plot Children / Family Size vs Campaign Acceptance** DONE

 Insights: DONE
 - As Total_Children increases, the number/probability of accepted campaigns decreases.